 4.2 Promote quality services.
 Facilitators shall seek to maintain and improve the policies and quality of service in institutions or agencies in which they work, using as a guide the standards of practice expected by the MATES Organisation.

-The MATES Organisation cares about protecting clients' privacy, and believe that our programmes are most effective when clients feel comfortable speaking openly and authentically in a supportive environment.
+The MATES Organization cares about protecting clients' privacy, and believe that our programs are most effective when clients feel comfortable speaking openly and authentically in a supportive environment.

 In the usual course of events, the process is completely private.
 This means that, without written permission, no information about clients is available to anyone outside of the MATES /client relationship.
 'Anyone' includes MATES personnel, parents, family members, friends, or outside agencies.